 A multi-disciplinary artist working across various platforms, she loves mixing new and old, traditional and contemporary, digital and analogue.
-Her practice combines over 20 years’ experience in photography and alternate processes, with other (newly-found) mediums such as drawing, mixed media, printmaking and spoken words.
-After a successful Artist in Residence at Playing Fields Studios last year, Akka is currently studying visual arts at CIT and enjoys printmaking and writing poetry.
+Her practice combines over 20 years’ experience in photography and alternate processes, with other (newly-found) mediums such as drawing, mixed media, printmaking and poetry.
+After a successful Artist in Residence at Playing Fields Studios in 2018, Akka went on studying at CIT and graduated with a Diploma of Visual Arts.

 Akka has a special interest in visual arts and poetry and her work is never unilateral; words and images complement each other most often in rendering an idea.
 She chooses to express herself in various languages and unsurprisingly, her poems move from English to French, Spanish and Romanian from one verse to another.